Olympian Hiawatha: Post-war Olympian Hiawatha

 While the Milwaukee Road promoted the Olympian Hiawatha and its scenic route through Idaho and Montana's Bitterroot Mountains and the Cascade range in Washington, the railroad competed with the Great Northern Railway's Empire Builder, the Northern Pacific Railway's North Coast Limited and the growing airlines.
 The Olympian Hiawatha was never a financial success.
-On May 22, 1961 the train was discontinued, one of the first of the great name trains to end service.
+Of the three Chicago-Pacific Northwest trains mentioned, it was also in the worst position, serving fewer large cities than either the GN’s or NP’s train and paralleling the latter for much of the route.
+On May 22, 1961, the train was discontinued, one of the first of the great name trains to end service.

 In 1955 the Milwaukee Road assumed operation of the Overland Route "Cities" trains between Chicago and Omaha.
 The Milwaukee Road continued to serve the Pacific northwest through its shared passenger services with the Union Pacific Railroad, particularly the City of Portland.
-Between 1955 and 1957 the Milwaukee briefly marketed a City of Portland - Olympian Hiawatha “circuit route” at a reduced price with some success but the package was eventually discontinued.
+Between 1955 and 1957 the Milwaukee briefly marketed a City of Portland - Olympian Hiawatha "circuit route" at a reduced price with some success but the package was eventually discontinued.

 Following the discontinuance of the Olympian Hiawatha much of its equipment was reassigned to the Milwaukee Road-Union Pacific Cities trains.
 The six sleeper-Skytop observation cars and six of the Milwaukee Road's "Super Domes" briefly saw service on these trains.
 In 1962 they were sold to the Canadian National Railway where they were placed in service on the Montreal-to-Halifax trains and the Toronto-Vancouver Super Continental.
 They were finally retired in 1971.

 With the discontinuance of the Olympian Hiawatha in 1961, trains No. 15 and 16 continued to operate as an unnamed passenger train between Minneapolis and Deer Lodge, Montana with coaches, a Touralux open-berth sleeper and cafe car.
 In 1964 it was cut back to a coach-only train to Aberdeen, South Dakota, and completely discontinued on April 17, 1969.